 So, while we do not yet have evidence of these rare decays, we are not far from Standard Model predictions.
 The much larger datasets expected over the coming years should allow the ATLAS experiment to discover these rare decays – if the Standard Model is correct!
 If the measured rates are found to be significantly different to predictions, then these rare channels will provide a glimpse into new physics processes beyond our present understanding.

-- Search for the dimuon decay of the Higgs boson in pp collisions at √s = 13 TeV with the ATLAS detector (HIGG-2016-10).
+- Search for the dimuon decay of the Higgs boson in proton-proton collisions at 13 TeV with the ATLAS detector (HIGG-2016-10).

-- Searches for the Zγ decay mode of the Higgs boson and for new high-mass resonances in pp collisions at √s = 13 TeV with the ATLAS detector (HIGG-2016-14).
+- Searches for the Zγ decay mode of the Higgs boson and for new high-mass resonances in proton-proton collisions at 13 TeV with the ATLAS detector (HIGG-2016-14).

-- Combined Measurement of the Higgs Boson Mass in pp Collisions at √s = 7 and 8 TeV with the ATLAS and CMS Experiments (HIGG-2014-14).
+- Combined Measurement of the Higgs Boson Mass in proton-proton Collisions at 7 and 8 TeV with the ATLAS and CMS Experiments (HIGG-2014-14).

-- Measurements of the Higgs boson production and decay rates and constraints on its couplings from a combined ATLAS and CMS analysis of the LHC pp collision data at √s = 7 and 8 TeV (HIGG-2015-07).
+- Measurements of the Higgs boson production and decay rates and constraints on its couplings from a combined ATLAS and CMS analysis of the LHC proton-proton collision data at 7 and 8 TeV (HIGG-2015-07).